Archives - Page 2

 The AAAI-21 program consisted of a core technical program of original research presentations, including a special track on AI for social impact.
 It additionally featured a broad range of tutorials, workshops, invited talks, panels, student abstracts, demonstrations, and presentations by senior members.
 Included in this year's proceedings for the first time are papers from the newly founded AAAI Undergraduate Consortium.
 The conference also continued its tradition of colocating with the long-running Innovative Applications of Artificial Intelligence conference (cochaired by Neil Yorke-Smith, TU Delft, Netherlands, and Meinolf Sellmann, General Electric, USA).
 The IAAI papers are included in this proceedings.
 Also included are the papers from the Symposium on Educational Advances in Artificial Intelligence (cochaired by Lisa Torre, St. Lawrence University, USA and Michael Guerzhoy, Princeton University, USA).

 The proceedings have been published in 18 consecutive issues.
-This issue (volume 35 no. 18) consists of 421 pages and four tracks:
+This issue (volume 35 no. 1) consists of 868 pages and two tracks:

 Sponsored by the Association for the Advancement of Artificial Intelligence